-Also known as human-centered design, it is a philosophy that empowers an individual or team to designing products, services, systems, and experiences that address the core needs of those who experience a problem.
+Also known as Human-Centered Design, it is based on a philosophy that empowers an individual or team to design products, services, systems, and experiences that address the core needs of those who experience a problem.

 It has been championed by Nobel Prize laureate Herbert Simon, developed and taught by the Stanford University Design School, and used by firms like DC Design to design effective and impactful solutions to challenges that are concentrated with a small group of people and those that are systemic.

 What distinguishes Human-Centered Design from other problem-solving approaches is its obsessive focus on understanding the perspective of the person who experiences a problem, their needs, and whether the solution that has been designed for them is truly meeting their needs effectively or not.
 At its most effective, the very people who experience a problem the most are a constant part of the design process and when possible, become part of the design team itself.

 While the Human-Centered Design process has many forms, the model we use at DC Design has 5 key phases.
 Read on to learn how you can apply this process.

 Note: Everyone is a designer, whether we like it or not, our choices create the systems we live within.